gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-only Encrypted associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory CRYPT option is missing.
+only Encrypted associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory PROTECTED option is missing.

-An SCTP Endpoint acting as Server, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the CRYPT parameter with the chosen Protection Engine.
+An SCTP Endpoint acting as Server, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the PROTECTED parameter with the chosen Protection Engine.
 When the Server cannot find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.